 Communications: Communications Studies

-- Apply basic numerical and statistical concepts;
+Students will apply basic numerical and statistical concepts.

-- Conduct research and evaluate information by methods appropriate to the communications professions in which they work.
+Students will conduct research and evaluate information by methods appropriate to the communications professions in which they work.

-- Demonstrate an understanding of the diversity of peoples and cultures and of the significance and impact of mass communications in a global society.
+Students will demonstrate an understanding of the diversity of peoples and cultures and of the significance and impact of mass communications in a global society.